Juliet-Simpson/Custom-Cupboards/README.md

     * A contact form to send emails and receive an automated reply that a user's message has been successfully delivered would be an improvement to the site.

 * Reviews:
     * A form for logged in users to leave reviews which could then be displayed on a page and also attached to their user profile would be a good addition.
-This would not be too difficult to implement as was only ommitted for lack of time.
+This would not be too difficult to implement as was only omitted for lack of time.

 * Other types in the types model:
     * Other types would be possible in the model, for example, combination units, tables, beds and in places code exists to iterate through the types in the database and execute the current functionality.
-However in others further coding would be needed, namely what the calculation should be for the cost -diffent for every type, and the existing types are named in the code for sorting functionality.
+However in others further coding would be needed, namely what the calculation should be for the cost -different for every type, and the existing types are named in the code for sorting functionality.

 * Out of stock field:
     * If a material is currently unavailable it would be nice to be able to mark it as so and prevent it or designs made from it from being rendered, without having to delete the material completely and the. the designs associated with it being deleted by cascade also.